-During March 2020, the World Health Organization declared the rapidly growing novel coronavirus ("COVID-19") outbreak to be a global pandemic.
+In March 2020, the World Health Organization declared the rapidly growing novel coronavirus ("COVID-19") outbreak to be a global pandemic.
 The COVID-19 pandemic has significantly impacted health and economic conditions throughout the United States, as public concern about becoming ill with the virus has led to the issuance of recommendations and/or mandates from federal, state and local authorities to practice social distancing or self-quarantine.

-Beginning on March 20, 2020, we temporarily closed more than one-half of our retail store locations in response to state and local shelter orders related to the COVID-19 outbreak.
+Beginning on March 20, 2020 and continuing into the second quarter of fiscal 2020, we temporarily closed more than one-half of our retail store locations in response to state and local shelter orders related to the COVID-19 outbreak.
 We were subsequently able to gradually reopen all store locations based initially on qualifying as an "essential" business under applicable regulations and later as a result of the easing of regulatory restrictions on retail operations in our market areas.
+Throughout fiscal 2020, the pandemic and the shelter orders that were in place in our market areas negatively impacted customer traffic into our stores that were operating, and certain stores required additional closures during the remainder of the year.
 In an effort to promote social distancing protocols, we implemented reduced store hours for our open stores and limited the number of customers in our stores at any one time.
-These temporary store closures, limited hours of operation and shelter orders in our market areas related to the COVID-19 outbreak resulted in an overall decrease in same store sales volume in the second quarter of fiscal 2020 compared with the prior year.
-However, as we began reopening stores, we recognized significant shifts in consumer demand for fitness and outdoor recreational activities and we rapidly evolved our product assortment, and for the second half of fiscal 2020 our same store sales significantly increased compared to the prior year.
-As of January 3, 2021, all of our stores that were temporarily closed due to COVID-19 had reopened for in-store shopping, subject to continued appropriate social distancing restrictions and with reduced operating hours.
+While these temporary store closures, limited hours of operation and shelter orders in our market areas related to the initial COVID-19 outbreak had an unfavorable impact on our operations initially, as we began reopening stores we recognized significant shifts in consumer demand in favor of fitness and outdoor recreational products and we rapidly evolved our product assortment, which had a favorable impact on our operating results throughout the remainder of fiscal 2020.
+In fiscal 2021, as COVID-19 restrictions continued easing in many of our markets, we experienced strong consumer demand across a broad assortment of product categories, including increased consumer demand for team sports products, which was weak during the prior year due to the COVID-19 pandemic.

-The initial decrease in sales caused by the COVID-19 outbreak caused us to take various actions to enhance our liquidity, which included initial increased borrowings under our revolving credit facility, expense reductions across the organization, including lease concessions negotiated with landlords that reduced or deferred our lease-related payments, scaled-back merchandise inventory orders and extended payment terms with merchandise vendors, temporary and permanent workforce reductions implemented throughout the organization, reduced advertising and capital spending in fiscal 2020, and the suspension of our quarterly dividend payment, among other measures.
-Although a certain portion of the expense reduction initiatives only benefited the second quarter of fiscal 2020, the remainder of fiscal 2020 continued to reflect labor expense savings due primarily to reduced store operating hours, as well as advertising expense savings due to significantly reduced advertising activity.
-We have since been able to pay down our borrowings under the credit facility to zero while increasing our levels of cash and cash equivalents, and we were able to reinstate and increase our previously-suspended dividend.
+During fiscal 2020, in response to COVID-19, we initially took measures to reduce expense and preserve capital across the organization, including negotiating lease concessions with landlords that would reduce or defer our lease-related payments, scaling back merchandise inventory orders and extending payment terms with merchandise vendors, implementing temporary and permanent workforce reductions throughout the organization, reducing advertising and the amount of planned capital spending, and suspending our quarterly dividend payment, among other measures.
+Although a certain portion of the expense reduction initiatives only benefited the second quarter of fiscal 2020, the remainder of fiscal 2020 continued to reflect labor expense savings due primarily to continued reduced store operating hours throughout most of the period, as well as advertising expense savings due to significantly reduced advertising activity.
+In fiscal 2021, our labor expense gradually increased as we increased wage rates in a tightening labor market and increased our store operating hours compared to the same period in the prior year.
+While store operating hours were higher in fiscal 2021 compared with the same period in the prior year, store operating hours remain below pre-pandemic levels for the comparable periods, and we expect this trend to continue during fiscal 2022.
+We continue to maintain reduced advertising expense in comparison to historical levels and expect this trend to continue during fiscal 2022 as we continue to evaluate the impact on our sales.
+We will continue to evaluate the impact of COVID-19 on our future operations.